rafaeleufrasio/lightning/docs/source/inputs/priors.rst

     is typically not an issue for uniform priors, this can be a problem if you want unique normal priors for each SED in the batch.
 However, tabulated priors can be unique for each SED, and unique normal priors can be implemented this way by inputting them in tabulated form.
+    Alternatively, you can run a unique configuration of Lightning for each unique normal prior.

 File Configuration Method